GameOver94/Marlin/README.md

 <img align="right" width=175 src="buildroot/share/pixmaps/logo/marlin-250.png" />

-**This fork contains a configuration for the Ender-3 from creality with enabled suport for bilinear AutoBedLeveling using an inductive probe.**
+**This fork contains a configuration for the Ender-3 from creality with enabled suport for bilinear AutoBedLeveling using a BLTouch.**

 ### Features enabled/disabled to save PROGMEM